hughobrien/zfs-remote-mirror/README.md

 	hugh@knox$ su
 	root@knox#

-We'll be editing several config files so I hope you know your *vi* keybindings.
+We'll be editing several config files so I hope you know your *vi* key-bindings.
 If not, there's *ee*, which feels like a tricycle after *vi*, but I digress. **Replace** */etc/rc.conf* with the following.
 You'll have to supply your own network adapter name gleaned from *ifconfig*.

 	hostname="knox"
 	keymap="uk" # delete this line for US keyboard layout